 As the number of digital assets being produced by companies continues to grow exponentially, it’s not a matter of if you need an image management solution - it’s which one to implement.
 It’s important that whatever system you choose can scale as your organization grows, and can help alleviate the major pain points like image loss, effort duplication, and productivity loss.
 The right solution will help achieve brand consistency across the organization, will help everyone do their jobs better, and overall, just make everyone’s lives a little easier.

-Depending on specific user and organizational needs, there are a few tiers of image management software available:
+Depending on specific user and organizational needs, there are a few types of image management software available:

 - Digital asset management (DAM) software